Virtual data room for features hero.

 Document management and organization

 At minimum, a VDR needs drag-and-drop upload, folder organization, bulk upload, version control, and support for standard file types (PDF, DOCX, XLSX, PPTX).
-Version control is more important than people think - investors will ask about earlier versions of documents sometimes, and you want a clean history.
+Version control is more important than people think - visitors will ask about earlier versions of documents sometimes, and you want a clean history.

 Access controls and permissions